-(7) If the Board finds the proposed project to be inconsistent with the rules, the Board shall notify the applicant in writing of its findings.
-The applicant may alter, amend or modify the method(s) or material(s) used and resubmit an amended Certification Form to the Board.
+(7) If the Board finds the proposed project to be inconsistent with the rules, the Board shall notify the person in writing of its findings.
+The person may alter, amend or modify the method(s) or material(s) used and resubmit an amended Certification Form to the Board.

-(8) Any person failing to submit a required Certification Form and who places any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in OAR 250-014-0090.
+(8) Any person failing to submit a required Certification Form and who places any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in Section 250-014-0090.

-(9) An approved Encapsulation Certification does not relieve the applicant from obtaining any other federal, state or local permits, licenses or approval which may be required.
+(9) An approved Encapsulation Certification does not relieve the person from obtaining any other federal, state or local permits, licenses or approval which may be required.

-Stats.
-Implemented: ORS 830.110 & ORS 830.950 Hist.: MB 4-1992, f. & cert. ef.
-3-13-92
+Hist.: MB 4-1992, f. & cert. ef.
+3-13-92; OSMB 3-1999, f. & cert. ef.
+2-4-99